 “Networking is the key to success.”
 Says Nick.
 “Get yourself out there and don’t be afraid to ask industry professionals questions.
 We’ve all been in the same spot at one point.”

-To help make sure your work is seen (and that you are never without it) communication and networking with your fellow artists is incredibly important.
+To help make sure your work is seen (and that you are never without it) communication and networking with your fellow artists are incredibly important.

-Share your great ideas or help or help others bring theirs to life.
+Share your great ideas or help or help others bring theirs to live.
 Collaborate on your new project or just make some new friends in the industry.
-You never know what might come of a conversation or favour and you never know who it will be that lends that helping and when you need it most.
+You never know what might come of a conversation or favor and you never know who it will be that lends that helping and when you need it most.